iamksm/ai-mr-reviewer/README.md

 4. Download your preferred model using `ollama pull <model name>` [Available models here](https://www.ollama.com/library)
 4. Run the bot using `gunicorn -w 2 iamksm_bot.app.webhook:AIR -b 0.0.0.0:7777 -k gevent --threads 4`

+Alternatively, you can build the image and run it locally with most of the above already setup.

+1. from the project dir, run `docker build -t iamksm-bot:0.0.1 .`
+2. Run docker compose up -d

 #### Note: Make sure the model you plan to use is already downloaded

 ## Here’s how it works: